andrewallen/tfe-survey/survey-content.md

    [Free text]

----
+---   <!-- Section break -->

-## Class Preferences - Enjoyment: Old vs New *(Current members only)*
+## Class Preferences - Enjoyment: Old vs New
+*(Current members only)*

-In this section, you'll be able to compare the classes you've tried from both the old and new timetables.
+_In this section, you'll be able to compare the classes you've tried from both the old and new timetables.
 For each class type, please rate how much you enjoyed the older version and the newer version (if you've tried both).
-Select **N/A** if you haven't attended a version.
+Select **N/A** if you haven't attended a version._

 ### Groupings
    - Bootcamps (Cardio, Strength, Hybrid, MST)